To Compare LMS Systems the Right Way, You Need to Understand How They Operate

-Face-to-face teaching is not—and has not been for a while—as viable an option as it once was.
-Take remote workforces, for example.
-It’s near impossible for them all to fairly receive the same training while divided across states or countries, and rarely financially sustainable for an organisation to maintain the costs of training in each location.
-Or maybe the problem is learner demand versus a lack of physical space and few instructors.
+Face-to-face teaching is not—and hasn’t been for a while—as viable an option as it once was.
+Take remote workforces.
+It’s near impossible for them all to receive the same training while divided across states or countries, and rarely financially sustainable for an organisation to maintain training costs in each location.
+Or maybe the problem is learner demand versus a lack of physical space and instructors.
 The sheer cost of the F2F model.
 A global pandemic.
-An LMS makes all these scenarios largely irrelevant, by providing instructors with a single platform for making, monitoring, assessing and providing certification for course material.
+An LMS makes all these scenarios largely irrelevant, with a single platform for making, monitoring, assessing and providing certification for employee training.

 So, the short answer?
-A more diverse range of organisations than you might think use learning management software.
-Basically any and every industry you can think of has applications for the LMS.
+A more diverse range of organisations than you might think use online learning platforms.
+Basically any and every industry you can think of has applications for the learning management system.

-Learning is not strictly limited to educational entities, though its roots can be found within the education sector.
-Many other industries need LMS processes such as compliance assessment and certification, refresher training, onboarding, offboarding, continual professional development and eCommerce to survive and thrive.
-Nonprofits might choose an LMS as a cost-effective way to consistently train their global community of volunteers.
-Consulting businesses may like the option to have their eCommerce and training in one central location.
-Corporations might like that training initiatives can be tracked and aligned with other business metrics and processes like succession planning.
-So, if you’re worried there isn’t an LMS that best fits your needs, rest assured, it’s out there.
+Learning is not strictly limited to higher education institutions, though its roots can be found within the education sector.
+Many other industries need LMS functionality such as compliance assessment and certification, refresher training, onboarding, offboarding, continual professional development and eCommerce to survive and thrive.

 Why you need to know about the use cases

-While it’s great there’s an LMS for all shapes and sizes, don’t be fooled into thinking there’s a one-size-fits-all option.
+While it’s great there’s a flexible learning management system for all shapes and sizes, don’t be fooled into thinking there’s a one-size-fits-all option.
 It’s easy to get swept up in the excitement of introducing a new, innovative technology that promises to make your work life easier, but it doesn’t mean you shouldn’t do your due diligence.
-Knowingwhyyou need the software is important, because lacking that understanding means you won’t know how a solution will address the issues or gaps you’ve highlighted, and you may and you may just end up with a system that gives you more headaches than you set out to remedy.
+Knowing why you need the software is important, because lacking that understanding means you won’t know how a solution will address the issues or gaps you’ve highlighted, and you may end up with a system that gives you more headaches than you set out to remedy.

 Why use learning management software?

-The cookie cutter answer is that an LMS offers the space for instructors or admin to both easily create various types of content, from readings and quizzes to lectures and assignments and deploy it quickly and en masse.
-The software is designed to streamline the delivery of online learning, automate paper-heavy admin processes and ensure consistent training across teams, departments, franchises, companies and countries.
+The short answer is that an LMS offers the space for instructors or admin to both easily create various types of training modules and content, from readings and quizzes to lectures and assignments and deploy it quickly and en masse.
+Training software is designed to streamline and deliver online learning, automate paper-heavy admin processes and ensure consistent training across teams, departments, franchises, companies and countries.

-But it’s beyond the delivery of online training and a centralised place for data is where you start to see some really interesting benefits.
-An LMS can be a crucial advantage and supplement to business strategies, boosting your return on investment, increasing profitability and fast-tracking your scalability (yes, really).
+Beyond the delivery of online training and centralised data is where you start to see some really interesting benefits.
+A powerful learning management system can be a crucial advantage to business strategies, boosting your return on investment, increasing profitability and fast-tracking scalability (yes, really).
 How so?
 By buying a little hope.
 Let us explain.

 Attract and retain the right people